shanmuka382003/movie_recommendation_system/README.md

 **Note: Install any dependencies or libraries required in PyCharm** **Note: Ensure that all the .pkl files in the jupyter notebook folder are also placed in the PyCharm project folder.**

-At the end run "run app" command in the terminal of PyCharm.
+At the end run "streamlit run app.py" command in the terminal of PyCharm.